 Free travel assistance plan – Where is the catch?

 Once you arrive in The Dominican Republic the government will provide you with a temporary, free travel assistance plan that provides coverage for emergencies in case you get the COVID-19 infection while in-country.

 Well, the plan is actually pretty smart.
 But the catch is that the medical care on the island is limited and some hospitals are currently at or near full capacity.
 There is also a shortage of ICU beds.
 The hospital capacity may be an issue in case the second COVID-19 wave keeps increasing.

-Will I be covered when I leave the island?
+Will foreigners be covered after leaving the island?